In-patient luxury rehab center in Thailand

 Hospital treatments for drug overdose are listed below.

-• Full assessment in the emergency department (ED): this includes blood tests, psychological evaluation, and observation.
+• Full assessment in the emergency department (ED): This includes blood tests, psychological evaluation, and observation.

 Is it possible to overcome drug overdose?

 Yes, it is possible to overcome drug overdose.
 Surviving drug overdose depends on timely treatment.
 The most important factor in overcoming drug overdose and achieving recovery is getting the necessary treatment without delays.
-Recovery duration depends on the effects of the overdose on the body i.e., the extent of organ damage and other complications.
-Non-fatal drug overdoses are more frequent than fatal overdose cases, WebMD confirms.

 Self-care after treatment plays an important role in overcoming drug overdose.
-That means a patient should adhere to all doctor’s instructions and make necessary lifestyle adjustments.
+That means a patient must adhere to all doctor’s instructions and make necessary lifestyle adjustments.
 A healthy lifestyle is incredibly important to both physical and mental health.

 The role of therapy is to help a patient focus on identifying irrational or dysfunctional thoughts that lead to negative emotions and dangerous behaviors.
 Once these thoughts are identified, patients learn skills to change them into functional, more positive alternatives that lead to positive emotions and healthy behaviors.
+Overcoming drug abuse appears to be challenging and lengthy, but with a strong support system and proper treatment, it is highly likely for a patient to improve their quality of life.